Thinking of moving to Germany? Expats share a detailed breakdown of the cost of living in Berlin and what monthly expenses to budget for in 2025.

 Navigating health insurance in a country you know very little about can feel overwhelming.
 That’s why knowing which is the best health insurance provider in Germany is key to avoid the hassle of sifting through pages and pages of policy documents.

-Luckily, we’ve experienced both private and public health insurance firsthand.
-So we’ll be happy to spill the beans on what you can expect to pay, whether you choose public or private coverage.
+Luckily, we’ve experienced both expat and public health insurance firsthand.
+So we’ll be happy to spill the beans on what you can expect to pay, whether you choose public, expat or even private coverage.

 Public Health Insurance